 Vegan, organic, farm-to-table, etc. are familiar terms for healthy eating.
 These days, it is a common trend to see restaurants and cafes adapting to healthier ways of serving food.
-This is a welcome change that we hope continues to permeate our lives.
+This is a great change that we hope continues to permeate our lives.

 The extreme commercialization of raw food materials has made us realise the importance of organic farming for a healthier lifestyle.
 We are well aware of the downside of eating adulterated foods, but we still refuse to take any healthy initiative for our own betterment.
 We blame our circumstances and changed lifestyle and are averse to take that extra effort for our well being and continue putting our health in jeopardy.

 When we, as individual households find enough excuses not to do our bit, a recruitment company called Pasona in Japan is doing it all in their office premises.
-How would it feel to walk into an office lobby to find yourself surrounded by a rice paddy field?
+How would it feel to walk into an office lobby to find yourself surrounded by a paddy field?
 Well, don’t be so surprised, this is exactly what you will see at Pasona.
 They have turned their nine storey headquarter building into an urban farm-to-table office.
 It is heartening to know that while everyone is still hesitant to do a little for themselves, a company is taking such a big step for their employees.

 The business house, when renovating an old nine storey building into their new headquarters, came up with this fantastic concept of bringing together farming, health and positive environment under one roof.
-Materialising the idea, the lobby at the company entrance welcomes you with a scenic view of rice paddy field giving you a heads up of about 280 types of vegetables, fruits, flowers and herbs being grown within the office spaces.
+Materialising the idea, the lobby at the company entrance welcomes you with a scenic view of paddy field giving you a heads up of about 280 types of vegetables, fruits, flowers and herbs being grown within the office space.

 It is remarkable though to see employees of a company growing their own food in the office, which is to be later served in the office cafeteria.
-Although, the office farm only covers a part of what employees eat, but it sure does take care of the company’s carbon footprints.
+Although the office farm only covers a part of what employees eat, it sure does take care of the company’s carbon footprints.
 When asked, more than 80% of the employees report feeling more energised and thus could perform better at their jobs.
 The fresh green atmosphere makes them feel positive, motivated and ready for more.

 This kind of initiative will not only promote urban farming among regular people but will also support the future sustainability of farmers.